Ethan-CS/ResearchNotes/2023/08/202308231511 Manuscript Feedback.md

 Comments/suggestions/questions:

 1. The authors must make it clear that these systems are only exact on either tree networks with no loops or on graphs with loops if the closures leave the loops intact.
 This needs to become obvious early on.
-True for closured systems.
-Need to address this.
+Is this true?
+When presented in Kiss paper (2017) there is no such restriction on graphs.
+Look into this...

 2. Pages two and three are very dry with literally endless definitions of well-known concepts.
 Can these be presented differently, maybe in a table or something?
 It just makes the paper very difficult to read with no linking text or motivation between the 11 definitions.
 Not sure definitions are 'literally endless' but agree there is little motivation - look into ways to represent/condense lots of definitions - perhaps not all essential?

 3. I think some of the original papers say that the system needs to start in a pure state for the closures to make sense.
 Pure means that the system is one of its m^n configurations with probability one at time t=0.
 So, to me proposition 3.1 is not surprising.
+Not sure I understand this.

 4. More importantly to my knowledge and memory, when one writes down equations, generate them, the nodes in the cut set when a closure is needed will never need to be in any other state than the S state.
 This is the beauty of the procedure, that these nodes are never needed to be in I or R states when a triple or bigger structure needs to be closed.
 If one wants to write down the full system with all possible configurations then yes, nodes in the cut set can be in S and I or R or some other state depending on the dynamics.
 However, in a bottom-up approach, writing equations for singles will involve pairs and pairs will involve triples but it turns out that cut vertices in triples or bigger structures will always be in the S state.
 One should say that for writing down equations a bottom-up approach is used as the top-down is too complex due to the high number of equations.
 Oh I see, this is said in Observation 3.7.
+They changed their mind by the last sentence, I had addressed this in an observation?

 5. Is ER a good network to test this approach on?
 ER will have loops and the exact equations will not be exact, or are the cut-sets identified and the closures are done around them?